-The Security Measures applicable to the Service are described here (as updated from time to time in accordance with Section 4.3 of this DPA).
+The Security Measures applicable to the Service can be provided upon request (and may be updated from time to time in accordance with Section 4.3 of this DPA).

 1. Objection to Subprocessors.
 Customer may object in writing to Brilliant’s appointment of a new Subprocessor within five (5) calendar days of receiving notice in accordance with Section 3.1 of the DPA, provided that such objection is based on reasonable grounds relating to data protection.
 In such event, the parties shall discuss such concerns in good faith with a view to achieving a commercially reasonable resolution.
 If no such resolution can be reached, Brilliant will, at its sole discretion, either not appoint such Subprocessor, or permit Customer to suspend or terminate the affected Service in accordance with the termination provisions in the Agreement without liability to either party (but without prejudice to any fees incurred by Customer prior to suspension or termination).